top of page

 Almost every patient experiences some level of dryness and variable vision during the recovery period.
 For most people, these symptoms go away within a month.
 However, some patients may continue to experience symptoms for a longer time.

-Other adverse reactions and discomforts that can occur for several weeks after refractive surgery are:
+Other adverse reactions and discomforts for several weeks after refractive surgery are:

 • Redness